ember-learn/cli-guides/guides/advanced-use/blueprints.md

 }
 ```

-As mentioned above, Ember's builtin [blueprints](https://github.com/emberjs/ember.js/tree/master/blueprints) provide detailed examples on how to create custom blueprints.
+As mentioned above, Ember's built-in [blueprints](https://github.com/emberjs/ember.js/tree/master/blueprints) provide detailed examples on how to create custom blueprints.

 ## Addon Blueprints

 As in applications, custom blueprints are available in addons.
 Addon blueprints are used to generate code snippets in the client application.
 Addons can also have a default blueprint that will run automatically after the addon is installed.

 Addon blueprints have the same structure as regular blueprints.
-The default blueprint has extra hooks to install packages (Bower or NPM) and/or install another Ember addon into the client app.
+The default blueprint has extra hooks to install packages and/or install another Ember addon into the client app.

-To create the default blueprint, invoke `ember generate blueprint <addon-name>`
+To create the default blueprint, use `ember generate blueprint <addon-name>`

 ```js
 // blueprints/<addon-name>/index.js